At a glance

 No students have been formally diagnosed with special educational needs - which is an unlikely scenario.
 Either students are not being admitted - which is not actually permissible under UAE law which has a philosophy of inclusion, or the school has yet to put in place sufficient SEN resources to pick up specific learning needs of its students.

 The school currently has 236 children in KG, 531 in primary, and 632 in secondary and 304 in High School.
 Boys outnumber girls marginally, common in the UAE.
 Students between Grades 1-6 follow an international curriculum designed for a broad range of students.
-From Grades 7-8 students follow a British National Curriculum which prepares them to make a choice, at the end of Grade 8, between the (British) IGCSE programme through Cambridge University (externally examined at the end of Grade 10); or the American High School Diploma.
+From Grades 7-8 students follow the American High School Diploma.
+The school had previously offered the choice of the British National Curriculum and IGCSE programme, but this has largely been phased out.

 The school currently employs 109 teachers, and 10 teaching assistants.
 It's teacher to student ratio is we feel a little too high - 1:29 at KG, and 1:30 though other phases.
 Teacher turnover is running at 20% - average for the UAE.

 The school recently aligned its American curriculum to the ‘Virginia Common Core State Standards’.